Share your love

-This tutorial intends to teach you to Install and Access the Portainer Docker GUI Tool on Debian 12 Bookworm.
+This tutorial intends to teach you to Install Portainer Docker GUI on Debian 12.
 Portainer is a great tool for managing your Docker containers from a graphical user interface.
 This is a good choice for those comfortable with a graphical interface instead of a command line interface.
+Follow the guide steps on the Orcacore website to Install Portainer Docker GUI on Debian 12.

 Steps To Install Portainer Docker GUI on Debian 12

-To install Portainer, you need some requirements, then, follow the rest of the article to complete this guide.
+To Install Portainer Docker GUI on Debian 12, you need some requirements, then, follow the rest of the article to complete this guide.

 You must log in to your server as a root or non-root user with sudo privileges.
 To do this, you can follow this guide on Initial Server Setup with Debian 12 Bookworm.